 This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

-CUPE’s 22,300 library workers provide front-line services to Canadians across the country.
-Approximately 12,200 of CUPE’s library workers are in 116 stand-alone public library locals, while the rest belong to locals with municipal, university, college and school board members.
+CUPE’s 22,595 library workers provide frontline services to Canadians across the country.
+Approximately 12,495 of CUPE’s library workers are in 119 stand-alone public library locals, while the rest belong to locals with members in municipalities, universities, colleges and school boards.

-The primary job classifications are librarian, library clerk, library archive technician, and page.
-The vast majority of library workers are women (85 per cent), while racialized workers account for about 12 per cent of CUPE library members.
+The primary job classifications are librarian, library clerk, library archive technician and page.
+Most library workers are women (85 per cent); racialized workers account for about 12 per cent of CUPE library members.

 Many library workers are in part-time or casual positions.
 CUPE represents 80 per cent of all unionized library workers in Canada.
-The majority are in Ontario, Quebec and British Columbia, with members in most other provinces.
+The majority are in Ontario, Quebec, Alberta and British Columbia, and we have members in most other provinces.

-Federal, provincial and municipal governments all fund libraries.
+Libraries are funded by all three levels of government – federal, provincial and municipal.
 Municipalities are the largest funders, spending more than the federal and provincial governments combined.
-The federal government provides funding exclusively to national libraries, while the provinces and territories fund public, school, university, and college libraries.
+The federal government provides funding exclusively to national libraries, while the provinces and territories fund public, school, university and college libraries.

-Federal library funding has been inconsistent over the years, and has been dramatically reduced over the past decade or more.
-The federal government significantly reduced the library workforce and closed a number of federal departmental libraries.
+Federal library funding has been inconsistent and dramatically reduced over the past several years.
+The federal government has significantly reduced the library workforce and closed several federal departmental libraries.
 These closures meant the end of interlibrary loans from those collections, threats to irreplaceable documentation and the loss of skilled researchers.

-Provincial and municipal library budgets have also faced serious threats.
-In 2013, Newfoundland and Labrador’s government cut the library budget drastically.
-More recently, the province’s Liberal government announced plans to close 54 libraries, to save just under $1 million.
-The closures would see almost 60 women in rural communities lose their jobs.
-CUPE 2329, the local representing the province’s library workers, and CUPE Newfoundland and Labrador campaigned to win a temporary halt to any library closures until a review is completed.
+Provincial and municipal library budgets face serious threats.
+In 2016, the Newfoundland and Labrador government announced plans to close 54 libraries to save less than $1 million.
+The closures would have seen almost 60 women in rural communities lose their jobs.
+CUPE 2329, the local representing the province’s library workers, worked with CUPE Newfoundland and Labrador to successfully campaign to stop the closures and create the possibility that new libraries may be opened.